 Global Shore Opportunities exists to bring the light of Jesus into the dark of the world.

 After living in El Tizate and falling in love with the community in Guatemala, Max has extended his commitment to Global Shore Opportunities to a second year, through the 2019 school year!
-His financial need for the 2019 school year is $11,685 (including funding for TEFL certification this year).
+His fundraising for the 2019 school year is 36% complete at this point.
 If you want to give towards this second year of ministry, please click through the links below.

 David De La Rosa grew up in Tsawwassen, BC, and is blessed to have visited Guatemala twice, and both times were tremendous experiences.
 He felt called to work with Global Shore Opportunities while visiting the school last spring and hearing all the student singing “How Great is Our God.”
 In that moment, he knew he wanted to be a part these students’ bright futures.
-David is excited to be in Guatemala to work alongside the amazing staff and students that are a part of the ministry.
+After four months on the ground in 2018, David has committed to joining our 2019 staff for six months.
+David is excited to be in Guatemala again, to work alongside the amazing staff and students that are a part of the ministry.